okx/WEB3-DEX-SOLANA-OPENSOURCE/README.md

 - Read through our documentation
 - Set up your local development environment following the Installation guide

+## Bug Bounty
+Help us enhance the security of the SOLANA SOR SmartContract by participating in our bug bounty program.
+Report vulnerabilities and earn rewards!
+Learn more and get started at [HackerOne](https://hackerone.com/okg/policy_scopes?type=team).

 ## Code Review Process
 1. A maintainer will review your PR
 2. Address any requested changes